A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration: Double Chooz near detector sensitivity

 \section{Double Chooz near detector sensitivity}

-The Double Chooz (DC) near detector is now being constructed at $L_1 = 351$ m and $L_2 = 465$ m from Chooz B reactors $R_1$ and $R_2$.
-A five year run time for this detector (assuming a down cycle of 15\% per reactor, which was the case for their most recent publication \cite{DCFarH}) will yield 548 days of data taken with only either $R_1$ or $R_2$ on.
+The near detector is positioned at $L_1 = 351$ m and $L_2 = 465$ m from Chooz B reactors $R_1$ and $R_2$.
+A five year run time for this detector (assuming a down cycle of 15\% per reactor, which was the case for their recent publication \cite{DCFarH}) will yield 548 days of data taken with only either $R_1$ or $R_2$ on.
 Each reactor operates at 4.25 GW$_{\mathrm{th}}$, giving expected rates of about 230 $\bar{\nu}_e$'s per day from $R_1$ and 130 $\bar{\nu}_e$'s per day from $R_2$.

-For comparison sake, the DC far detector has been currently taking data for 2 years \cite{DCFar,DCFarH}.
-The distance between this detector and reactors (near, far) makes the technique developed in the previous section statistically limited due to the $1/L^{2}$ fall off of neutrino intensity.
+For comparison sake, the Double Chooz far detector, positioned at $L_1 = 998$ m and $L_2 = 1115$ m, has been taking data since April 2011 \cite{DCFar,DCFarH}.
 The measured rates are about 28 $\bar{\nu}_e$'s per day from $R_1$ and 23 $\bar{\nu}_e$'s per day from $R_2$.
+The technique developed in the previous section is statistically limited due to the $1/L^{2}$ fall off of neutrino intensity; as such, only the near detector is suitable for such a study.

-The DC near detector can offer sensitivity to sterile neutrinos not only by making a shape measurement at $L_{1}$ and $L_{2}$, but also by identifying the interference terms.
-This is partly due to the fact that there is a frequency modulation at a distance of $L_{2-1}= 114$ m, a region which has already been probed by previous reactor experiments located at a distance of $L \sim 100$ m from the source.
-It is also important to note that the strength of this ratio technique with the DC near detector will not come from the sensitivity to the disappearance {\it rate}, but from discrimination of the neutrino oscillation spectral {\it shape} for values of $\Delta m^2$ less than $10^{-2}$ eV$^{2}$.
-This is a region that was not accessible to to Bugey-3 spectral shape analysis.
+The near detector can offer sensitivity to sterile neutrinos not only by making a shape measurement at $L_{1}$ and $L_{2}$, but also by identifying the interference terms $L_{2-1}$ and $L_{1+2}$.
+There exists a frequency modulation at a distance of $L_{2-1}= 114$ m, a region which has already been probed by previous reactor experiments located at a distance of $L \sim 100$ m from the source.
+The near detector is not optimized for probing large $\Delta m^2$ regions of the sterile neutrino phase space, but will have sensitivity for values of $\Delta m^2$ less than $10^{-2}$ eV$^{2}$.
+The Bugey-3 spectral shape analysis was not sensitive to this region.